bigmlcom/bigmler/docs/index.rst

 In this example, each string in the ``components`` attributes list corresponds to one directory where a new script or library (with its corresponding ``metadata.json`` descriptor) is stored.
-Then, using ``bigmler whizzml`` for this composed package will create each of the component scripts or libraries.
+Then, using ``bigmler whizzml`` for this composite package will create each of the component scripts or libraries.
 It will also handle dependencies, using the IDs of the created libraries as imports for the scripts when needed.